radekstepan/burnchart/README.md

-[ ] show velocity number for each member of the team in the corner of the layout [ ] show velocity for all team members and how it progresses through time [ ] points collector - give medals for 1st 3 spots in terms of velocity [ ] Do not show login/logged-in state when we are still fetching that information from Firebase [ ] Handle 404 on routes; from catch all check if '/' or go 404 controller [ ] Variable document.title on different pages
+[ ] show velocity number for each member of the team in the corner of the layout [ ] show velocity for all team members and how it progresses through time [ ] points collector - give medals for 1st 3 spots in terms of velocity
-[ ] In add a project form autocomplete on my username, orgs I am member of and repos I have access to [ ] Someone might create a public repo, add it to the system and switch it to private; need to check repo priviledges at runtime; or when asking for auth, one would choose either public OR public/private, but this could get confusign.

 ## Notes